kangyuj0531/recipes-analysis/README.md

 **Significance Level**: 0.05

-Here's the distribution of steps for missing distriptions comparing to not missing discriptions:
+Here's the distribution of ingredients for missing distriptions comparing to not missing discriptions:

 <iframe
   src="assets/missingdist1.html"
-  width="1200"
-  height="900"
+  width="1600"
+  height="1200"
   frameborder="0"
 ></iframe>

-The recipes with descriptions are having a more normal distribution shape, and recipes without descriptions has a irregular shape,
+The recipes with descriptions are having a more normal distribution shape on the number of ingredients, and recipes without descriptions has a more irregular shape, which might imply the missingness is not completely at random.

+Here's the distribution of absolute differences ingredients for missing distriptions comparing to not missing discriptions:

+<iframe
+  src="assets/missingtest1.html"
+  width="1600"
+  height="1200"
+  frameborder="0"
+></iframe>